Sep 6, 2016

 For serving:

-• Toast the two slices of sourdough until they’re golden brown.
-Spread mayonnaise on the bottom slice of bread.
-Layer the turkey followed by about ¼ cup of the apple hatch pepper chutney, the provolone, tomato and avocado.
+• Toast the slices of sourdough until they’re golden brown.
+Spread mayonnaise on the bottom slices of bread.
+Layer the provolone followed by the turkey, apple slices, avocado, hatch pepper chutney and arugula.

 • Close the sandwich and cut in half.
 Serve immediately.